Find Grad Schools

 • Naturopath

-There were about 56,400 jobs for Naturopathic Physician in 2016 (in the United States).
+In 2016, there was an estimated number of 56,400 jobs in the United States for Naturopathic Physician.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,500 new jobs for Naturopathic Physician by 2026.
-Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.
+The BLS estimates 3,800 yearly job openings in this field.

 undefined